Three teenage girls are FREE today because of you! And three traffickers have been stopped.

 And then COVID-19 struck their small corner of the world.

 Their stability began to crumble with government health restrictions and the sudden plunge in the economy.
 Just enough to get by became too little, and the girls began to feel the pressure their parents were under.

-And as the days turned into weeks, a new desperation began to creep in.
+As the days turned into weeks, new desperation began to creep in.

-Apinya*, their friend at school, introduced them to a guy who took the three of them out to coffee to talk about a job opportunity.
+Apinya*, their friend at school, introduced them to a guy who took the three of them out for coffee to talk about a job opportunity.
 His name was Decha*.

 It was easy, he explained.
 He would post their availability on Facebook.
 They’d meet customers at a friend’s hotel.
 Decha would keep a cut of the money, share some with the hotel manager, but the rest they could keep.

-And so the trap was laid, the bait taken, and they were sold.
+And so the trap was laid, the bait taken.
+They were sold.

 Hotel doors closed, and suddenly the sound of sirens pierced the air.